tydeno/Ploto/README.md

 See Parameters Section of [Get-PlotoTempDrives](https://github.com/tydeno/Ploto/blob/main/README.md#parameters-1)

 # PlotoMove
+It continously searches for final Plots on your OutDrives and moves them to your desired location, if the desired location has enough free space.
+I do this for transferring plots from my plotting machine to my farming machine.

 ## Get-PlotoFinalPlotFile
 Searches specified Outdrives for final .PLOT files and returns an array of objects with all final plots found, their names and Path.